jmars319/Thunder-Road-Bar-and-Grill/VERIFICATION_REPORT.md

 Actions performed
 -----------------
-- Repo-wide search for literal Tailwind color utilities (bg-*, text-*, hover:bg-*, border-*)
+- Repo-wide search for literal Tailwind color utilities (bg-*, text-*, hover:bg-*, border-*).
-- Converted remaining doc mentions to token-only guidance across `styling-instructions/*` and `DEVELOPERS.md`
+- Converted documentation and example snippets to use semantic design tokens (for example, `bg-primary`, `text-text-primary`) and updated repository docs (`DEVELOPERS.md`, `README.md`, and `TESTING.md`) so they are self-contained and do not require any local-only guidance files.
-- Committed and pushed documentation cleanup changes
+- Committed and pushed documentation cleanup changes.
-- Ran the frontend test suite once to ensure no regressions
+- Ran the frontend test suite once to ensure no regressions.

 Relevant commits
 ----------------
-- 4a74b93 2025-10-15 docs(styling): remove remaining legacy Tailwind color mentions from docs; use token guidance
+- 4a74b93 2025-10-15 docs(styling): remove remaining legacy Tailwind color mentions from docs; use token guidance (Documentation was consolidated so examples and migration guidance live in `DEVELOPERS.md` and `TESTING.md`.)
-- c42f138 2025-10-15 docs(styling): tokenize remaining examples in styling-instructions
-- 50697bb 2025-10-15 docs(styling): replace literal Tailwind examples with token classes in styling-instructions

 Grep results (post-cleanup)
 ---------------------------